Max-Derner/python-lessons/Lesson_00/02_variables.md

 # Numbers

 ## Whole numbers
-You've got `int`, no long, no short, no int32.
+You've got `int`, no long, no short, no int32, no unsigned anything.
 Declare it by assigning a number without a decimal place:
 ``` python
 my_int = 1